esmf-org/esmf/src/addon/ESMX/Comps/ESMX_Data/README.md

       ungriddedLBound:  [1]
       ungriddedUBound:  [104]
       dataValidate:     {min: 1e-05, diagnose: yes, action: error}
+      outputList:       [import]
 ```

 This configuration defines two fields within the `DAT` import state.
 The first, standard-named `sea_surface_temperature`, is defined on the `global` geometry using double-precision (`r8`) data.
 As there are no ungridded dimensions, `sea_surface_temperature` functions as a 2D surface field.
 The field is not restricted by global min/max data bounds.
 However `dataValidate: {diagnose: yes}` enables global diagnostic output to `stdout`.

 The second field, standard-named `density`, is defined on the `global` geometry using single-precision (`r4`) data.
 It features a single ungridded dimension spanning indices `1` to `104`, representing 104 levels.
 Data validation is established with `min` of `1e-05` to monitor the field during each Advance step.
 Diagnostic output to `stdout` is enabled; furthermore, the `action: error` setting ensures an error is triggered if any `density` value falls below the specified minimum.
+The field is added to the `import` output.

 ### `exportFields`